TeskaLabs/asab/docs/reference/services/service-discovery.md

 !!! warning "Instance ID must be resolvable"

 	ASAB framework cannot set up networking.
 In order to enable service discovery, `INSTANCE_ID` of a service must be resolavable from the client.
-If `INSTANCE_ID` is missing, hostname is taken instead and then hostname must be resolvable.
+If `INSTANCE_ID` is missing, hostname is taken instead and then, hostname must be resolvable.

 ### Information advertised

 When all requirements of a server-side microservice are fullfilled, the service advertises into the consensus a unique information bound to its runtime.

+The file of JSON format contains information describing the running application.

 ```json title="asab/run/ASABMyApplication.0000090098"